-Summer is peak family season in Dunedin and by that we mean plenty of #dunnerstunner days to get out and enjoy all of the adventures to be had.
-Think you’ve done it all or looking for some inspiration for an upcoming visit en-famille?
+Summer is the perfect season for families to travel to Dunedin.
+It has plenty of #dunnerstunner days to get out and enjoy spectacular trails and scenic waterholes.
+Think you’ve done it all or looking for some inspiration for an upcoming visit?
 Try out some of the suggestions below:

 Creeks to paddle in and pools to splash in